 Data source

-• National assessments data collected through the Catalogue of Learning Assessments (CLA) and/or available in national reports;
+ii.
+National assessments: Data are collected through the Catalogue of Learning Assessments (CLA) and/or available in national reports

 Source definition